CS FMP 200 - Car radio AEG - Free user manual and instructions

 - Repeat the above steps if the newly selected title is again a directory.

-turns on if the name is directory).
-Display will list all available directories and songs.
-Select the desired directory/songs by using MANU/SKIP UP/ DOWN button and BND/LOU (ENTER) button to confirm.
+turns on if the name is a directory).
+The display will list all available directories and songs.
+Select the desired directory/songs using the MENU/SKIP UP/DOWN button and confirm with the BND/LOU (ENTER) button.
 If the selected title is a song, it starts to play.
-If the selected title is a directory name, display will show (''), then
+If the selected title is a directory name, the display will show (''), then

 - Use the MANU/SKIP UP/DOWN buttons to list all songs under this directory and select the title.